NationalAssociationOfRealtors/block_r_provisioner/README.md

 **Configuration**

 All configuration is conducted on files in the `templates` directory.
 The distribution is pre-configured for a two node system.
 These nodes are called `vm1` and `vm2`.
-You can add more servers by modifying `conrfsig.sh`
+You can add more servers by modifying `config.sh`

 In order to test run the system, set up two Centos 7 servers and define their addresses in `/etc/hosts`.